fabianp/mord/mord/datasets/descr/copenhagen_housing_survey.rst

 ------
 Data Set Characteristics:

-    :Number of Instances: 72
+    :Number of Instances: 1681

-    :Number of Attributes: 3 categorical, 1 numeric set of frequencies.
+    :Number of Attributes: 3 categorical

     :Sat (attribute 1) is usually the target